usr2r00t/patches/README.md

-## Some Linux vulnerabilities paches
+## Some Linux vulnerabilities patches